Asymmetry is a platform

 Aaron Cezar is the founding Director of Delfina Foundation, where he curates and develops its interrelated programme of residencies, exhibitions and public platforms.

-Aaron is Advisor-at-large at Art Jameel, one of Delfina Foundation’s strategic partners, and he has been appointed to numerous boards, committees and advisory groups.
-He graduated from Princeton University with a first degree in Economics and a certificate in Dance and Theatre.
-He earned a postgraduate degree in the Creative & Cultural Industries from King’s College London.
+Cezar graduated from Princeton University with a first degree in Economics and a certificate in Dance and Theatre.
+His postgraduate degree is from King’s College London in the Creative & Cultural Industries.
 In June 2017, he was awarded an Honorary Fellowship from the Royal College of Arts, London.

 Kwanyi Pan, Strategic Advisor